The Rolling Barrage PTSD Foundation / The Rolling Barrage

 I initially felt like a outsider, as I ‘m not military, nor a first responder.
 I simply ride for my brother who was both.
 His good friend told me about the ride and we road the first year together.

-My brother road many years to help his PTSD but was never aware of TRB.
+My brother road many years to help his PTSD but was never aware of The Rolling Barrage.
 I know if he was, he would have supported this amazing group of riders.
 I also know he would be proud of his little brother for helping this great cause.
 My job now is to spread the word and help this ride progress.

 In early 2022 I also was asked if I could help organize the Nova Scotia legs, I was very happy to do more than just ride to support the group.
 So in August 2022, I again road the first three days on the east coast to New Brunswick.
 I was very proud we had our best number of participants depart Halifax in 2022, it was a great kick-off to the cross country run.
 From Legions donating lobster dinners in Yarmouth to the Windsor Legions incredible lunch stop, Nova Scotia showed their hospitality.
 I also secretly decided to rejoin the ride again in Alberta and ride another three days to Vancouver (checking out how the west coast showed their hospitality – it did not disappoint).

 I flew to Calgary and rented a bike there.
 It was also retracing the route my brother and I road in 2018 before he passed.
 It was a very special few days of riding, with a group of very special people.
 I really needed to be there for the finish of the ride, as I wanted to see it through.
-So perhaps the first “split puller” in TRB’s history as I was able to be part of the finish.
-One day when work allows, I will cross this great country with the Barrage as a true “full puller”.
+So perhaps the first “split puller” in The Rolling Barrage’s history as I was able to be part of the finish.
+One day when work allows, I will cross this great country with the Barrage as a true “Full Puller”.

 My name is Rick LeBlanc and I am honoured to be able to support my fellow veterans, and the broader first responder community, to raise money to combat the effects of Post-Traumatic Stress by finding ways to live with the experiences that affect them.
 I started riding late in life, just a few years ago at age 40, and I haven’t looked back since.